kubesphere/website/content/en/docs/devops-user-guide/understand-and-manage-devops-projects/role-and-member-management.md

    {{< notice note >}}

    The account `devops-admin` is used as an example.
-As long as the account you are using is granted a role including the authorization of **Project Member Viewing**, **Project Role Management** and **Project Role Viewing** in **Access Control** at DevOps project level, it can create a DevOps project role.
+As long as the account you are using is granted a role including the permissions of **Project Member Viewing**, **Project Role Management** and **Project Role Viewing** in **Access Control** at DevOps project level, it can create a DevOps project role.

    {{</ notice >}}